vanHeemstraSystems/nexrender/300/700/600/README.md

 - An After Effects project file called the name of the composition that was collected (in case of all compositions, the name of the main composition, e.g. ```digital-twin.aep```)
 - A text file with the same name as the above project file + ```Report.txt```

+**WARNING**: Because an Adobe After Effects project when created or edited on a Mac OS computer will use macos paths to point to its assets (like images and videos), and when rendering on a different (Windows) machine those paths will not match.
+Hence, in our case - hwere we render on a cloud-based host, whilst editing on a local Mac - we are required to safe our Adobe After Effects project as **XML** (*.aepx).
+One saves an Adobe After Effects project as XML by going from "File" > "Save a Copy As XML...".
+The saved project will will have the extension *.aepx.
+XML files can be easily edited in a text editor.
+Hence, inside the *.aepx file manually change the paths to match those on the cloud-based render host.
+For example: ```\Volumes\Video Rendering Volume\hello-world\hello-world-collection\(Footage)\``` becomes ```Z:/hello-world/hello-world-collection/(Footage)/```.

 These files are now ready for rendering.

 Next, we'll use Secure Copy Protocol (SCP) to copy the saved collected files over from our workstation (here: macos) to our Paperspace Machine.